ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/nada_in_zilch/variables_and_data_types.markdown

  ## Global Scope
 Everything in script exists *in// the **global scope**; however, not everything is created //at// the **global scope**.
-Libraries such as `Zero` and `Math` exist //at// the **global scope** and are therefore accessible from any scope in script.
-The [Zero](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/zero.markdown) and [Math](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/nada_base_types/math.markdown) libraries are objects defined at the global scope.
-[Classes and Structs](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/zeromanual/nada_in_zero/classes.markdown) are the only Nada constructs that can be defined //at* the **global scope**.
+Libraries such as `Zilch` and `Math` exist //at// the **global scope** and are therefore accessible from any scope in script.
+The [Zilch](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/class_reference/zero.markdown) and [Math](https://github.com/ZilchEngine/ZilchDocs/blob/master/code_reference/nada_base_types/math.markdown) libraries are objects defined at the global scope.
+[Classes and Structs](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_editor_documentation/zilchmanual/nada_in_zilch/classes.markdown) are the only Nada constructs that can be defined //at* the **global scope**.

 ```lang=csharp, name=Global Scope
 var R1 : Real; //Error, can not declare variables at the global scope